 - all the general hacks and hints you’ll need to master Japan transportation, get around efficiently and see as much as possible in the time you have available.

-Othere articles include: Using the Tokyo Subway and Everything you need to know about the Japan Rail Pass
+Other articles include: Using the Tokyo Subway, how to get from Narita Airport into Tokyo and Everything you need to know about the Japan Rail Pass

 Table of Contents